Afghan Taliban attack in Kabul throws peace talks into further doubt

 Karzai was also due to attend, but his whereabouts were not known.
 A palace official said he was safe.

 A Reuters reporter at the palace said the attack began soon after 6.30 a.m.
-(10:00 p.m.
-EDT) when at least one man opened fire with an automatic rifle close to a gate to the palace in central Shash Darak district.
+(3:00 a.m.
+British time) when at least one man opened fire with an automatic rifle close to a gate to the palace in central Shash Darak district.
 The fighting was over before 8 a.m.

 Reporters at the palace gates for security checks took cover when the firing started.